On the independence number of de Bruijn graphs: Introduction

 Second, we focus on the first unresolved case, namely $k=4$.
 Here the aim is not an exact formula, but a sharper understanding of the extremal coefficient.
 We prove explicit bounds on $\lambda_3$, combining a soft upper bound from a seven-cycle inequality with a constructive lower bound obtained from an explicit base configuration and an inductive dyadic lift.

-Third, we return to exact finite constructions in the binary prime cases $k=11$ and $k=13$.
+Third, we return to exact finite constructions in the binary prime cases $k=11$, $k=13$, and $k=17$.
 The phase reduction on rotation orbits shows that an extremal example is determined by one phase choice on each non-trivial orbit; the remaining task is finite and computer-verifiable.
-We record fully specified certificates and deduce exact formulas for the independence number for every alphabet size $q\ge 2$.
+We record compact orbit-marker certificates for all three cases and deduce exact formulas for the independence number for every alphabet size $q\ge 2$.

 The case $k=4$ sits between several lengths for which the independence number is already understood exactly.

 \begin{theorem}[see \cite{Lich06,CCT10}] There holds

 Moreover, if $k\ge3$ is an odd prime, then for every $q\ge2$ we have